bablokb/circuitpython-vameter/doc/fonts.md

 Fonts
 =====

-The program uses the *DejaVuSansMono-Bold* font in three different font-sizes for the SSD1306 display.
+The program uses the *DejaVuSansMono-Bold* font in two different font-sizes.
+The tiny-font is the default builtin font `terminalio.FONT`.
+If you prefer a different tiny-font, change the definition within 'src/lib/View.py`.

-To keep the size small, only the subset of characters actually used are within the font.
+To keep the size small, only the subset of characters actually used are within the fonts.
 These subsets were created following the tutorial from
 <https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display>.